anki-geo/ultimate-geography/README.md

 ### Levelling up from standard to extended

-Importing an extended deck on top of a standard deck may bring unexpected results.
-You should consider learning the extended deck from scratch.
+Importing an extended deck on top of a standard deck is tricky and needs care.
+You may instead consider learning the extended deck from scratch.
 To do so, either:

 - remove the standard deck first by following the instructions in the [_Major version_](#major-version) section below, or
 - import the extended deck in a separate Anki profile.